Laurent-Corron/loog/README.md

 ## License

-This project is licensed under the GPL v3 - see the [LICENSE](LICENSE) file for details
+This project is under the MIT license - see the [LICENSE](LICENSE) file for details